Fast, secure, risk-free booking guaranteed.

 If your group has skiers under the age of 18, contact us prior to booking to make arrangements.

 A 40% deposit to secure your place is due upon booking.
-The remaining amount is due in fourteen (14) days.
-If the booking is made less than fourteen (14) days prior to departure, the cost must be paid in full.
+The remaining amount is due thirty (30) days prior to the trip.
+If the booking is made less than thirty (30) days prior to departure, the cost must be paid in full.
 Once the trip is confirmed by the guide, the cancellation policy stated below applies.

 To get to Bariloche, most people fly into one of Buenos Aires’ International Airports.
 From there, you can take another flight to Bariloche.